awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

   USER node
   VOLUME ["/var/log/exported"]
   ```
-+ For tasks hosted on Amazon EC2 instances, when a `host` and `sourcePath` value are not specified, the Docker daemon manages the bind mount for you\.
-When no containers reference this bind mount, the Amazon ECS container agent task cleanup service eventually deletes it \(by default, this happens 3 hours after the container exits, but you can configure this duration with the `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION` agent variable\)\.
++ For tasks that are hosted on Amazon EC2 instances, when a `host` and `sourcePath` value aren't specified, the Docker daemon manages the bind mount for you\.
+When no containers reference this bind mount, the Amazon ECS container agent task cleanup service eventually deletes it\.
+By default, this happens three hours after the container exits\.
+However, you can configure this duration with the `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION` agent variable\.
 For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.
 If you need this data to persist beyond the lifecycle of the container, specify a `sourcePath` value for the bind mount\.

 ## Specifying a bind mount in your task definition<a name="specify-volume-config"></a>

-For Amazon ECS tasks hosted on either Fargate or Amazon EC2 instances, the following task definition JSON snippet shows the syntax for the `volumes`, `mountPoints`, and `ephemeralStorage` objects for a task definition\.
+For Amazon ECS tasks that are hosted on either Fargate or Amazon EC2 instances, the following task definition JSON snippet shows the syntax for the `volumes`, `mountPoints`, and `ephemeralStorage` objects for a task definition\.

 ```
 {